movags95/python-tic-tac-toe/README.md

-# python-tic-tac-toe
+# Tic tac toe
- A simple tic tac toe game.
+Just a simple command line game to demonstrate the logic for a two-player tic tac toe game.